-Rent a motorbike & explore some of the best temples & rice terraces in Bali – find out where to go on the best Ubud Daytrip on 2 wheels!
+Rent a motorbike & explore some of the best Ubud temples & rice terraces – find out where to go on the ultimate Ubud day trip on 2 wheels in Indonesia!

-The best temples & rice terraces of Ubud, Indonesia lie outside the city center, best explored at your own pace.
+The best Ubud temples & rices terraces lie outside the city center, best explored at your own pace.